City of West Jordan Snow Removal Responsibilities

 Trails and Park System

 Most paved trails are NOT cleared of snow.
+Trails are not salted.

 State law prohibits residents, business owners, and/or contractors from depositing snow into public roads.
 Snow removed from sidewalks and driveways should be placed on lawn areas, park strip areas or on private property and NOT on public roads.
 This practice is dangerous and impedes the City's snow removal efforts.